Last date modified: 2025-Nov-24

 - Click the up arrow (

 ) to submit it. aiR Assist displays a response that includes a list of references and documents with control numbers.
 The application can return up to 25 references in response to a single question.
 We recommend reviewing the accuracy of the answer and its citations.
-For additional information on responses, see Navigating the responses. - Continue asking questions using the selected index.
+For additional information on responses, see Navigating the responses and Understanding aiR Assist responses. - Continue asking questions using the selected index.
 If you want to use a different index for querying, click the current index name link, select another one from the index list, and click Set.
 Then, repeat these steps.

 The system maintains chat context within the current sessions for follow-up questions and more natural conversation.